United Airlines Flight 232: Crew

 Flight 232's captain, Alfred C. "Al" Haynes, 57, was hired by United Airlines in 1956.
-He had 29,967 hours of total flight time with United, of which 7,190 were in the DC-10.
+He was highly experienced and had 29,967 hours of total flight time with United, of which 7,190 were in the DC-10.

-Haynes' co-pilot was first officer William R. "Bill" Records, 48.
+Haynes' co-pilot was First Officer William R. "Bill" Records, 48.
 He estimated that he had approximately 20,000 hours of total flight time.
 He was hired first by National Airlines in 1969.
 He worked subsequently for Pan American World Airways.
 He was hired by United in 1985, and had accrued 665 hours as a DC-10 first officer while at United.

-Flight Engineer Dudley J. Dvorak, 51, was hired by United Airlines in 1986.
+Flight engineer Dudley J. Dvorak, 51, was hired by United Airlines in 1986.
 He estimated that he had about 15,000 hours of total flying time.
 While working for United, he had accumulated 1,903 hours as a flight engineer in the Boeing 727 and 33 hours as a flight engineer in the DC-10.

-Dennis E. "Denny" Fitch, 46, a training-check airman aboard Flight 232 as a passenger, was hired by United in 1968.
-He estimated that, prior to working for United, he had accrued at least 1,400 hours of flight time with the Air National Guard, with a total flight time around 23,000 hours.
+Dennis E. Fitch, nicknamed "Denny", 46, was a training check pilot aboard Flight 232 as a passenger.
+He had studied the crash of Japan Air Lines Flight 123 which suffered a total hydraulic system failure and loss of flight controls and had practiced similar situations in a flight simulator.
+He was hired by United in 1968 and he estimated that, prior to working for United, he had accrued at least 1,400 hours of flight time with the Air National Guard, with a total flight time around 23,000 hours.
 His total DC-10 time with United was 2,987 hours, including 1,943 hours accrued as a flight engineer, 965 hours as a first officer, and 79 hours as a captain.
-Fitch had learned of the 1985 crash of Japan Air Lines Flight 123, caused by a catastrophic loss of hydraulic control, and had wondered if it was possible to control an aircraft using throttles only.
-He had practiced with similar conditions on a simulator.

-Eight flight attendants (Jan Brown, Georgeann Delcastillo, Barbara Gillespie, Rene Lebeau, Donna McGrady, Virginia Murray, Tim Owens, and Susan White) were also aboard the flight.
+Eight flight attendants were also aboard the flight.

-Events